shetabit/visitor/README.md

 ### How to use

-you can access to `visitor's information` using `$request->visitor()` in your controllers , and  you can access to the visitor's information using `visitor()` helper function any where.
+You can access to `visitor's information` using `$request->visitor()` in your controllers , and  you can access to the visitor's information using `visitor()` helper function any where.

-we have the below methods to retrieve a visitor's information:
+We have the below methods to retrieve a visitor's information:

 - `device` : device's name
 - `platform` : platform's name